j-thach000/ppp-stroustrup/NOTES.md

 - blue = key concepts and techniques
 - green = advice
 - red = warning
+- Introduce a tool with a simple concept (what does the tool do)
+- Introduce more complex programs using the tool (solving problems with the tool without fighting against it)

 // PPP Header
 #include <iostream>